Multiplicative Reweighting for Robust Neural Network Optimization: Theoretical Analysis

-In this section we demonstrate empirically the theoretical results from \cref{sec:illustrative}.
-We randomly generated $N = 15$ examples, where the values of $x_i = y_i \in \{\pm1\}$ are chosen uniformly.
-We used $\epsilon = 1$ for the linear regression and $\sigma = \frac{1}{3}$ for the corruption ratio in both cases.
+{\bf Theory demonstration.} We turn to demonstrate empirically the theoretical results above.
+We randomly generated $N = 1500$ examples, where the values of $x_i = y_i \in \{\pm1\}$ are chosen uniformly.
+We used $\epsilon = 1$ for the linear regression and $\sigma = 0.4$ for the corruption ratio in both cases.

 The results in \cref{fig:illustrative} includes the logistic regression case and demonstrates clearly that the use of MR improves the learned parameter $\theta$ since the loss decays almost similarly to the loss when learning with clean $\bs{y}$.
-The results illustrates \cref{theorem:gd_mw_logistic}, \cref{lemma:increasing_w_logistic} and \cref{lemma:convergence_gd_logistic}.
-In addition \cref{fig:illustrative} shows an exponential decay of the loss when we learn a linear regression with MR, as stated in \cref{theorem:linear}.
-We further simulate MR with GD (\cref{alg:gd_mw}) for linear regression, which we did not include in the theoretical guarantees for.
+The results illustrates \cref{lemma:convergence_gd_logistic}, \cref{lemma:increasing_w_logistic} and \cref{theorem:gd_mw_logistic}. \cref{fig:illustrative} shows also an exponential decay of the loss when we learn a linear regression with MR, as stated in \cref{theorem:linear}.
+We further simulate MR with GD (\cref{alg:gd_mw}) for linear regression, which we did not include in the theory above.
 We can observe the same convergence phenomena also there.